 False – place cursor at the insertion point

 Same Zoom Level For Every Site

-If you want the zoom level to remain same for every website you visit via Firefox browser, simply toggle the value of browser.zoom.siteSpecific from True to False.
-Default value is set to True.
+If you want the zoom level to remain the same for every website you visit via the Firefox browser, simply toggle the value of browser.zoom.siteSpecific from True to False.
+The default value is set to True.

 8] Disable Compatibility Checking for Extensions